Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/Lvl 6/DND Session 51.md

 # Session Notes
 ---
 A scorched Bat scourge seems to be talking with the Blue Spider Scourge

+As the bells toll, and the moon comes to an end... we all level up!
 # References
 ---